 Alumni, PhD in Imaging Science

 Eyegaze Researcher and Developer, LC Technologies

-“This kind of a positive environment is very useful to graduate students who often might not really know who they could approach in case of trouble.
+“This kind of positive environment is very useful to graduate students who often might not really know who they can approach in case of trouble.

 Sanjay Varma Rudraraju